Author has written 3 stories for Sweeney Todd, Patriot, and Repo! The Genetic Opera.

 If you're reading this now, I appreciate you taking the time to see what I'm all about.
 I don't really know what to put here, but since this is my profile, I'll give you all a bit of insight into my inspiration for my writing.

-Star Wars is also a love of mine (I went to Celebration V this past August and costumed as Aayla Secura - soo much fun!), so a few Star Wars fanfics can also be expected in the future if I can muster up the confidence to delve into such a complicated universe . . .
+Star Wars is also a love of mine (I've been to 3 Celebrations so far, looking to add to that soon!), so a few Star Wars fanfics can also be expected in the future if I can muster up the confidence to delve into such a complicated universe . . .

 For those who have read "Embracing the Darkness" (or even those who haven't), I am currently working on a Graverobber/Mag fic, but it's reached a point of writer's block at the moment.